-Step 1 - Oral Discussion - The aggrieved employee or the Guild, with Guild representation, shall meet with the employee's supervisor within fifteen (15)

-calendar days of the occurrence of the grievance, to attempt to resolve the difference at that level.
+- Step 1 Oral Discussion The aggrieved employee or the Guild, with Guild representation, shall meet with the employee's supervisor within fifteen (15) calendar days of the occurrence of the grievance, to attempt to resolve the difference at that level.
 The employee or Guild shall be permitted to initiate the grievance at the Step 2 level if the decision that gave rise to the grievance was made by a management official above the immediate supervisor.

-- Step 2 If no settlement is reached in Step 1, the employee, or the Guild, may advance the grievance to Step 2 within fifteen (15) calendar days of the date of rejection of the first step of the grievance or, if the grievance was initiated at Step 2, within fifteen (15) calendar days of the occurrence that gave rise to the grievance.
-The second step grievance should be filed with the management official within the chain-of-command who is immediately above the initial decision maker, up to the level of the Division Chief.
+Wage-related grievances shall be initiated at Step 2 within fifteen (15) calendar days of the occurrence of the grievance. - Step 2 If no settlement is reached in Step 1, the employee, or the Guild, may advance the grievance to Step 2 within fifteen (15) calendar days of the date of rejection of the first step of the grievance or, if the grievance was initiated at Step 2, within fifteen (15) calendar days of the occurrence that gave rise to the grievance.
+For non-wage-related grievance, the second step grievance should be filed with the management official within the chain-of-command who is immediately above the initial decision maker, up to the level of the Division Chief.
+For wage-related grievances, the second step should be filed with the Human Resources Director.
 The grievance shall be reduced to writing on an official grievance form, which shall contain the following: (1) the facts upon which the grievance is based; (2) reference to the Section or Sections of the Agreement alleged to have been violated; and (3) the remedy sought.
-Within fifteen (15) calendar days of the submission of the written grievance, the supervisor or manager shall respond in writing. - Step 3 If no settlement is reached in Step 2, the employee, or the Guild, may advance the grievance to Step 3 with the Sheriff or Sheriff's designee no later than fifteen (15) calendar days from the date of rejection of the second step grievance.
+Within fifteen (15) calendar days of the submission of the written grievance, the supervisor or manager shall respond in writing. - Step 3 If no settlement is reached in Step 2, the employee, or the Guild, may advance the grievance to Step 3.
+Step 3 shall be filed with the County Administrator (for wage-related grievances) or the Sheriff or Sheriff's designee (for non-wage-related grievances) no later than fifteen (15) calendar days from the date of rejection of the second step grievance.

-The Sheriff or designee shall conduct an investigation and shall notify the aggrieved employee and the Guild in writing of the Step 3 decision and the reasons therefore within fifteen (15) calendar days after receipt of the written grievance.
+The County Administrator or Sheriff/designee shall conduct an investigation and shall notify the aggrieved employee and the Guild in writing of the Step 3 decision and the reasons therefore within fifteen (15) calendar days after receipt of the written grievance.
 In the event the Sheriff is not available to receive a written grievance and the Sheriff's designee has not been appointed or is not available to receive a written grievance, then such grievance shall be filed with the Sheriff's secretary within the time period stated above.
 If the grievance has been filed with the Sheriff's secretary, then the period during which the Sheriff or the Sheriff's designee shall have to investigate and notify the aggrieved employee and the Guild of the decision shall begin on the first working day after such individual returns.